unexist/blog/_drafts/logging-vs-tracing.md

 }
 ```

-Included is lots of meta information by default like the calling class, the method or the host
+There is lots of meta information included by default like the calling class, the method or the
-and each piece of information can be used to fine-tune your search results in e.g. [Kibana][]:
+host and each piece of information can be used to fine-tune your search results in e.g.
+ [Kibana][]:

 ![image](/assets/images/20220115-kibana_search.png)

-##### Add meta information
+#### Add meta information

-If you have a closer look at our example, the message `Created todo` is no help at all without any
+If you have a closer look at our example, the message `Created todo` is no help at all without some
 kind of context like the working object it created or its attributes at least.
 One way is to just
-append it to the log message itself, but this kind of beats the idea to have something structured,
+append it to the log message itself, but this kind of beats the idea to have something structured
-which is also easy to search through.
+and you are losing on of the advantages to be able create decent queries for it.

-Most of the logging libraries support the usage of [Mapped Diagnostic Context][] (or **MDC**) to
+Most logging libraries support the usage of [Mapped Diagnostic Context][] (or **MDC**) to provide
-provide exactly that.
-The essential points here are it consists of some static methods and keeps
+exactly that.
+With it, you can add information to the context and it is included in the next log
-the information per-thread until you remove it again:
+message for this thread until you remove it again:

 ###### **Logging.java**:
 ```java